 From gullies and structures rich in specimen bass and pollock to shingle beaches full of flatfish, below are our favourite shore fishing marks in Devon.
 With family-friendly piers to some mildly treacherous marks, this list has something for seasoned and beginner anglers.

-If you’re already sold on Devon as a fishing destination, then you should check out the best places for a fishing holiday in Devon.
-If you’re looking to scout your own mark, then our guide to finding the best fishing marks is a good place to start.
+If you’re looking to scout your own mark, then our top sea fishing tips and this guide to finding the best fishing marks is a good place to start.

 The 11 Best Spots to Sea Fish in Cornwall